-Mail and cargo traffic showed an increase in 2020 following a decrease in 2019 over 2018.
-The increase in 2020 is due to an increase in cargo carried by passenger carriers along with activity increases from United Parcel Service (UPS) and Federal Express (FedEx).
+Mail and cargo traffic increased in 2021 and 2020.
+The increase over the last two years is due to an increase in cargo carried by passenger carriers along with increase from United Parcel Service (UPS) and Federal Express (FedEx) activity.
+Prime Air began service in October of 2021 and contributed to the cargo increase in 2021.